-During fiscal 2017, we plan to construct and open approximately 27 new stores, excluding our restaurant locations, expand certain existing stores, upgrade our systems, invest in omni-channel marketing and purchase inventory for our Retail and Wholesale segments at levels appropriate to maintain our planned sales growth.
+During fiscal 2017, we plan to construct and open approximately 31 new stores, including our restaurant locations, expand certain existing stores, complete the construction of our new east coast fulfillment center, upgrade our systems, invest in omni-channel marketing and purchase inventory for our Retail and Wholesale segments at levels appropriate to maintain our planned sales growth.
 We believe that our marketing, social media, merchandise expansion, website and mobile initiatives are a significant contributor to our Retail segment sales growth.
 During fiscal 2017, we plan to continue our investment in these initiatives for all brands.
 We anticipate our capital expenditures during fiscal 2017 to be approximately \$170 million, all of which are expected to be financed by cash flow from operating activities.
 We believe that our new store investments have the potential to generate positive cash flow within a year.
 We may also enter into one or more acquisitions or transactions related to the expansion of our brand offerings.
 We believe that our existing cash and cash equivalents, available credit facilities and future cash flows from operations will be sufficient to fund these initiatives.